Internal Audit vs. External Audit: What’s the Difference?

 Depending on the size of the organization, the internal audit function may be performed by a company’s internal audit department or it may be outsourced.
 The scope of their work is directed by management, but they maintain objectivity and independence by reporting to the audit committee or the board.
 Their audit reports are shared with the senior management of the area of their examination.
 These reports point out ways that internal controls can be optimized and ideas for streamlining operations.

 Internal audit is generally performed on a continuous basis.
 Their audit work takes a holistic view of the organization’s financial and non-financial metrics for overall risk management.
-They ensure that the business practices of a company help a company meet its strategic goals.
-Their focus is both forwards and backwards: they verify that financial transactions are recorded correctly in a company’s information systems while also looking ahead to ensure the company’s long-term strength.
+They ensure that a company’s business practices help it meet its strategic goals.
+Their focus is both forward and backward: they verify that financial transactions are recorded correctly in a company’s information systems while also looking ahead to ensure the company’s long-term strength.

 Like external auditors, internal auditors must comply with auditing standards.
 Certified Internal Auditors (CIA) must comply with the IIA’s standards.
 But since no professional designation is required for internal audit, it may be up to the company to spell out and enforce those standards.